llm-bible/llm-bible.github.io/_publications/sun2024llm.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2403.01999"}
 tags: ['Applications', 'GPT', 'Language Modeling', 'Model Architecture']
 ---
-Dense Retrieval (DR) is now considered as a promising tool to enhance the memorization capacity of Large Language Models (LLM) such as GPT3 and GPT45;4 by incorporating external memories.
+Dense Retrieval (DR) is now considered as a promising tool to enhance the memorization capacity of Large Language Models (LLM) such as GPT3 and GPT-4 by incorporating external memories.
 However due to the paradigm discrepancy between text generation of LLM and DR it is still an open challenge to integrate the retrieval and generation tasks in a shared LLM.
-In this paper we propose an efficient LLM45;Oriented Retrieval Tuner namely LMORT which decouples DR capacity from base LLM and non45;invasively coordinates the optimally aligned and uniform layers of the LLM towards a unified DR space achieving an efficient and effective DR without tuning the LLM itself.
-The extensive experiments on six BEIR datasets show that our approach could achieve competitive zero45;shot retrieval performance compared to a range of strong DR models while maintaining the generation ability of LLM.
+In this paper we propose an efficient LLM-Oriented Retrieval Tuner namely LMORT which decouples DR capacity from base LLM and non-invasively coordinates the optimally aligned and uniform layers of the LLM towards a unified DR space achieving an efficient and effective DR without tuning the LLM itself.
+The extensive experiments on six BEIR datasets show that our approach could achieve competitive zero-shot retrieval performance compared to a range of strong DR models while maintaining the generation ability of LLM.